WSUN (AM)

-WSUN was the call sign used from 1927 until 1999 by a St. Petersburg, Florida radio station that broadcasts to Tampa Bay Area, Florida.
-After 1999 the station continued to operate under different callsigns.
+WSUN was the call sign used from 1927 until 1999 by a radio station in St. Petersburg, Florida, that broadcast to the Tampa Bay Area.
+After 1999 the station continued to operate under different call signs.

 History

 WSUN jointly licensed with WFLA as WFLA-WSUN

 WSUN was first authorized in October 1927, joining an existing station, WFLA, on 590 kHz, with this station now assigned a dual call sign of WFLA-WSUN, under shared ownership by the Clearwater and St. Petersburg Chambers of Commerce.
 WSUN made its debut broadcast on November 1, using the slogan "Why Stay Up North".

 In 1927 WFLA-WSUN moved to 580 kHz, then to 900 kHz the next year.
 In 1929, radio frequencies for stations in Florida were reallocated, and WFLA-WSUN moved to 620 kHz.

 The station's transmitter site was originally on the north side of the Courtney Campbell Causeway near Clearwater.

 First directional antenna in the United States

 WFLA-WSUN's move to 620 kHz resulted in a nighttime interference complaint from another station on that frequency: WTMJ in Milwaukee, Wisconsin.
 WFLA-WSUN was ordered to reduce powers from 1,000 watts night and 2,500 watts day to 250 watts night and 500 watts day.